top of page

 This summer I decided to acknowledge that, for as long as I can remember, I've gravitated towards topics, themes and even people, that make some people pull away, retreat.
 I'm just the same as everyone else.
 I don't know how to talk about these things, but the difference is that I'm generally willing to give it a try.
 I love words and their possibilities— most of all, their emotional possibilities.
 Sometimes this is scary; sometimes my willingness is naivety or foolishness.
 Sometimes I am wildly off the mark like an amateur at archery.
 It's got me into trouble a few times.
 Sometimes though, it lands.

-Hushed tones have never sat right with me (and nor have sombre).
-Maybe that's why I got the nickname 'One Step'— short for 'One Step Too Far' because I often spoke about things that others didn't.
-I didn't take this nickname as a compliment at the time, but after university, I channeled this spark for less talked about topics by volunteering for ChildLine (one of the best things I've ever done in my life).
-It was fulfilling to give space to others to speak their minds, those who often didn't know where else to turn.
-I was praised by supervisors on my weekly shift and they asked me to mentor trainee volunteers.
+Lots of volunteers felt nervous to pick up the phone, but I rarely felt anxious.
+I was praised by supervisors during my weekly shifts and soon they asked me to mentor trainee volunteers.
 The irony was not lost on me; I had some kind of a flair for listening to young people who needed to talk, when the same could have been said (still could be said?) of me.
 It takes one to know one.
-I did tell the supervisors I had experience of mental health problems, but I didn't tell them about my BPD.
-The last thing I wanted was the label, with all its baggage attached, to go before me.
+I did tell the supervisors that I had experience of mental health problems, but I didn't tell them about my BPD.
+The last thing I wanted was the label, with all its baggage attached, to precede me.

-Not long after my weekly evening shift at ChildLine came to an end, I took a year out of teaching (exhausted and disillusioned) and worked a nine-til-five job in the support services of a charity.
-The charity was established to support and promote to the rights of people with 'visible differences' (a term that it still not widely used).
 I immersed myself in a world of people affected by birthmarks, scars, skin conditions like vitiligo, differences in their limbs, the size or shape of their faces and so on, and what used to be commonly referred to as disfigurements.
 Perhaps it's more accurate to say that I immersed myself in a world of people struggling not as much with their visible differences as with incessant negative stereotyping, hurtful comments, staring and discrimination thrown onto them by the world.
-Once more I found myself listening to people's stories that I felt needed to be heard on a societal, as well as personal, level.
+Once more, I found myself listening to people's stories that I felt needed to be heard on a societal, as well as personal, level.
+I felt good when someone felt able to open, words coming out of their mouths like birds coming out of cages.
+I had my own birds in my own cage.
+I could relate to that claustrophobia.

 Some threads that run through your life are woven so deftly you don't even notice them being spun.
 My awareness of this thread has, until recently, been a tenuous half-awareness, albeit one hard-won from prising open difficult truths clamped like pearls in wary shells.
 This summer though, I dared to acknowledge just how much this thread energises and enriches my life.
 Under the auspices of my new-found constraint as a mum, I want to follow this single, shiny thread and see where it just might lead me.